-There, he was accused of attempting to rape the King of Tiryns’ wife, Antea.
-But the King of Tiryns did not want to kill our “hero” outright, because they’d already shared a meal together, and the gods frowned on the killing of houseguests.
+Bellerephon wasted no time getting busy.
+And so, he was soon accused of attempting to rape the King of Tiryns’ wife, Antea.
+But the King of Tiryns did not want to kill our “hero” (we are legally obligated to use that term, even though “protagonist” would be more accurate).
+You see, our “hero” and the king had already shared a meal together, and the gods frowned on the killing of houseguests.
 (Though not brothers, apparently.)
-So, he sent Bellerephon on a suicide mission to kill the Chimera.
+Instead, he sent Bellerephon on a suicide mission to kill the Chimera.

-Scraped together from bits of DNA in the lab of Dr. Zeus, Father of the Gods, and a thorough maniac, the Chimera had the body of a goat, the tail of a serpent, the gonads of the Epherian bull, and the head of a lion.
+Scraped together from bits of DNA in the lab of Dr. Zeus, Father of the Gods (and a thorough maniac) the Chimera had the body of a goat, the tail of a serpent, the gonads of the Epherian bull, and the head of a lion.
 Oh, and it breathed fire.
-It enjoyed terrorizing the villagers of Lycia whent it wasn’t violating unsupecting she-bovines.
+It enjoyed terrorizing the villagers of Lycia when it wasn’t violating unsuspecting she-bovines.

-Athena, who was the CEO of a major multinational that dealt in common sense, knew that this was an excellent chance to destroy the Chimera.
-(They’d wanted to move into the Lycian market for years, but they’re sales force kept getting incinerated before they could ink a deal.)
+Athena, who in addition to being a god, was the CEO of a major multinational that dealt in common sense, knew that this was an excellent chance to destroy the Chimera.
+(They’d wanted to move into the Lycian market for years, but their sales force kept getting incinerated before they could ink a deal.)
 She helped Bellerephon to saddle and tame the mighty Pegasus.
-(In addition to being able to fly, Pegasus was flame retardent.)
+(In addition to being able to fly, Pegasus was flame retardant.)

-Even this marvellous steed could not save them from the firey breath of the Chimera.
+Even this marvellous steed could not save them from the fiery breath of the Chimera.
 They were doomed.
 DOOOOMED!

 And instead of being killed for his attempted rape of Antea, he was lauded as a hero!
+(Not just a “hero.”)
 Oh, the sexy parties.
 The gold.
 The women.
 The giant swollen mellon that was his ego.